 The Community Dollars initiative poses one key question: How would you spend $20,0001 to improve your neighborhood?
-This question will be asked of participants, who will create proposed improvement plans—one of which will ultimately be put into action.
+This question was asked of participants, who subsequently created proposed improvement plans—one of which will ultimately be put into action.

 Participants

-In collaboration with the initiative’s Steering Committee, a group of Ward 4 and 5 residents (ages twelve to eighteen) has been selected to brainstorm and identify potential local improvement projects.
-The group will further develop its three best options into detailed proposals and budgets to present to their Wards’ wider community.
+In collaboration with the initiative’s Steering Committee, a group of Ward 4 and 5 residents (ages twelve to eighteen) was selected to brainstorm and identify potential local improvement projects.
+The group further developed its two best options into detailed proposals and budgets and presented them to their Wards’ wider community.

 Why the focus on young people in Wards 4 and 5?